 - The new block is added using cryptography to the previous blocks in the blockchain.
 Future transactions are approved and also go onto the most recent block in the chain, infinitely.

-- All of this takes place in the span of about an hour.
+- All of this takes place in minutes for a very low cost (depending on the blockchain and platform).
 The transaction confirmation means the digital exchange is complete.

 After reading this article you will better understand the following things about cryptocurrencies:

-- Cryptography: How digital currency work and created.
+- Cryptography: How digital currency works and are created

 The Genesis of Digital Currency

-In 2009, Satoshi Nakamoto launched Bitcoin, it was the blockchain that supported the currency making it possible to secure Bitcoin transfers without the need of a middleman.
+In 2009, Satoshi Nakamoto launched Bitcoin, the blockchain that supported the world’s first cryptocurrency, making it possible to secure Bitcoin transfers without the need of a middleman.
 Cryptocurrency transactions process via data chunks called blocks.
 New blocks form about every ten minutes.
 In each block contains a compressed version of the previous block, and thus they connect in a digital chain.

 Using cryptocurrency really is as easy as these 6 steps make it out to be.
 But there is still a lot that is going on behind the scenes in order for cryptocurrencies to function in a trustless, peer-to-peer digital world.